inkerjs/inking/README.md

 ## Install

 ```
-$ yarn add tinar
+$ yarn add inking
 ```

 ## Motivation

 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is an awesome feature feature of ES2015.
 Base on it, we can do meta-programming and hijack object's native operations easier and more seamless.
-Tinar is a state manage library based on Proxy and inspired by awesome [MobX](https://github.com/mobxjs/mobx).
+Inking is a state manage library based on Proxy and inspired by awesome [MobX](https://github.com/mobxjs/mobx).

 ## Concept

-- Just Like MobX, the object Tinar return is not a plain object, but an Observable or Computed object which is hijacked by Proxy.
+- Just Like MobX, the object Inking return is not a plain object, but an Observable or Computed object which is hijacked by Proxy.
 All `get` and `set` operations are hijacked, which makes it possible to collect dependencies on trigger reactions.
-- Although some test cases have been added, Tinar is still in a prototype phase and needs `tinar-react` and devtools.
+- Although some test cases have been added, Inking is still in a prototype phase and needs `inking-react` and devtools.
-- Feel free to leave any thing in the [issue](https://github.com/tinarjs/tinar/issues/new) ❤️.
+- Feel free to leave any thing in the [issue](https://github.com/inkerjs/inking/issues/new) ❤️.

 ## Usage